Home > USA > Myrtle Beach

 Location: 4900 National DR, Myrtle Beach, SC

-7. Dye Course, Barefoot Landing GC
+7. Dye Course, Barefoot Landing Golf Club

 Barefoot Resort has four impressive championship golf courses, and by far the best of the bunch is the semi-private course designed by none other than Pete Dye.
 The aim was to create a special golf course that would linger in every golfer’s memory once played.
 The golf course itself is one of the most visually stunning layouts that Myrtle Beach has to offer.